vasilis-exo/magnolia-spa/README.md

-# This README is a work in progress
+# Minimal Headless SPA Demos

+The new Visual SPA Editor allows authors to edit your SPA, reducing your ongoing maintenance duties. (win!)
+But you get to keep everything fully headless.

+This demo shows you how to use the basic features for both React and Angular.

 ![The App](_dev/README-screenshot-app.png)

+## Pages and Components

+The demo contains:

+- Basic page template
+- Contact page template

+- Header component
+- Paragraph component
+- Image component
+- List component
+- Item component (available inside List component)
+- Expander component

+- Navigation component

-# Workarounds until React Library is published
+# Workarounds until React & Angular Libraries are published to NPM

 ## Install helper libraries locally.
 Clone frontend-helpers project library locally. https://git.magnolia-cms.com/projects/MODULES/repos/frontend-helpers/)

+`npm install ` and `npm run build` in the 'template-annotations', 'react-editor' and 'angular-editor directories.

+## For React

 Point the dependency in package.json of the react library (frontend-helpers/packages/react-editor/package.json) at *local* template annotations:
 `    "@magnolia/template-annotations": "../template-annotations"`

-`npm install ` and `npm run build` in the 'template-annotations' directory, and then in the 'react-editor' directory.
+`npm install ` and `npm run build` in the 'react-editor' directory.

-## Point SPA project at the local library.
+### Point SPA project at the local library.

 Point the dependency in package.json of the react SPA project (spa/react-minimal/package.json) to the locally installed react-editor package:
  `   "@magnolia/react-editor": "[YOUR FULL PATH]/frontend-helpers/packages/react-editor/",`

-# If you previously used the Professional Services PoC library.

-You may have previously used the javascript libraries, and custom Java from Magnolia Professional Services department.
-If so, you may be interested in what has changed in the production implementation.

-### Biggest differences to Services PoC library.

-* Get the 6.2 snapshot using '-s', 'mgnl jumpstart -s'.
-(You don't need to drop in any additional JARS)
-* You always get the template definitions from a new templateDefinitions endpoint.
-* Any json property prefixed with `@`, `jcr:`, or `mgnl:` now comes in on a prop called `metadata`.
+## For Angular

+Point the dependency in package.json of the angular top directory (frontend-helpers/packages/angular-editor/package.json) at *local* template annotations:
+`    "@magnolia/template-annotations": "../template-annotations"`

+Point the dependency in package.json of the angular library (frontend-helpers/packages/angular-editor/projects/angular-editor/package.json) at *local* template annotations:
+`"@magnolia/template-annotations": "../../../template-annotations"`

+`npm install ` and `npm run build` in the 'angular-editor' directory.

+### Point SPA project at the local library.

+Point the dependency in package.json of the react SPA project (spa/angular-minimal/package.json) to the locally installed react-editor package:
+ `   "@magnolia/react-editor": "[YOUR FULL PATH]//frontend-helpers/packages/angular-editor/dist/angular-editor",`

 # Now, Get Started for Real!